-- Ideally, we would love to offer our in-person family program weekend to all the family and friends of our clients.
-The program is usually offered in either Powell River or Calgary and includes content explaining the program, addictions and mental health issues as well as how families and friends can support their loved ones.
-However, due to COVID-19, we are unable to offer this program.
-Instead, we are offering recorded videos of our Family Weekend content.
-The beneficial discussions and interactions are missing; however, the information is the same as offered in the family program weekend. - In addition to our videos and written resources, families and friends have access to our family liaison worker.
-The family liaison worker is a trained counsellor who has experience working as a primary counsellor and alumni counsellor at SCHC.
+- Our Family Services are available all the family and friends of our clients.
+The program is offered virtually twice per month includes content explaining the program, addictions and mental health issues as well as how families and friends can support their loved ones.
+We also offer a 13-part email series that include recorded videos of our facilitator explaining the content.
+In our video series, we offer various links, articles, handouts, and other useful information for family members. - In addition to our videos and written resources, families and friends have access to our Family Services Counsellors.
+The Family Services Counsellors are trained counsellor with experience working as primary counsellors and alumni counsellors at SCHC and GSWC.
 Their primary role is to support families and they are available to discuss with you what your loved one is experiencing or aspects of how to rebuild healthy relationships and cope with the effects of having a family or friend who struggles with mental illness.

-HOW DO I ACCESS
+HOW DO LACCESS

-- When your loved one enters the program, they complete paperwork providing us consent to speak with you as well as to what extent we are allowed to release information.
-If you are listed as a consent, you will either receive an email with resources or a phone call requesting your email address to send you resources. - After the initial connection, the responsibility is on the family and friends to contact the family liaison worker if they require addition support or need further information.
+- When your loved one enters the program, they complete paperwork providing consent to who SCHC/GSWC is able to contact as well as to what extent we are allowed to release information.
+If you are listed as a consent, you will either receive an email with resources, or a phone call requested your email address to send you resources. - After the initial connection, the responsibility is on the family and friends to contact the Family Services Counsellor if they require addition support or need further information.

-HOW LONG DOES SUPPORT LAST?
+HOW LONG DOES

-Support for family and friends is ongoing and continues even after your loved one has left SCHC.
+Support for family and friends is ongoing and continues even after your loved one has left SCHC or GSWC.

-WHAT IS SCHC PERSPECTIVE ON FAMILY INVOLVEMENT?
+WHAT IS SCHC AND GSWC'S PERSPECTIVE ON FAMILY INVOLVEMENT?

 - Ultimately, we want to empower our clients to take responsibility for their own lives.
-This means, we encourage families to be supportive, but allow their loved one to take ownership of their recovery.
+This means, we encourage families to be supports but allow their loved one to take ownership of their recovery.
 It is a common struggle that individuals with severe mental health issues, including addictions, place responsibility for their issues onto others, including their family.
-As such, a habit develops where boundaries are crossed in family and friend relationships.
-Your loved one in treatment is an adult, whether they act like it or not.
-Their mental health and the information they release is their responsibility.
-Partnering with your loved one as they begin to take responsibility for their lives is an essential part in helping them obtain long term recovery. - Examples include, but are not limited to: - Calling SCHC staff to get their loved one something rather than encouraging their loved one to advocate for themselves. - Wanting to know all the details about their loved one's medications with the motivation of ensuring they take their medication rather than encouraging them to take responsibility and regulate their own medication. - Needing to know all the details of their post-treatment plan in order to keep them accountable, rather than allowing their loved one to take the lead and express their needs.
+As such, a habit develops were boundaries are crossed in family and friend relationships.
+Ultimately, your loved one in treatment is an adult, whether they act like it or not.
+As such, their mental health and the information they release is their responsibility.
+Partnering with your loved one as they begin to take responsibility of their lives is an essential part in helping your loved one obtain long term recovery. - Examples include, but are not limited to: